phalcon/documentation/docs/application-micro.md

 );
 ```

-Accessing the `$app` object inside the anonymous function can be achieved by injecting it as follows:
+Accessing the `$app` object inside the anonymous function is achieved by injecting it as follows:

 ```php
 <?php